fabOnReact/surf-rails/README.md

 - Responsive WebPage built with `Twitter-Bootstrap 4`
 - [`Geocoder`][1] to `reverse geocode` database entries based on the GPS latitude and longitude coordinates
 - `Geospatial Queries` by [user coordinates or bounding box][2]
-- Database with over 1 Million surfspots in the world with gps coordinates, pictures and information (Database information is kept private and is available in the App)
+- Offering over 1 Million of surfspots information in the world with gps coordinates, pictures, wave forecast and surfspot information available in the webapplication, Iphone and Android native apps and json-api.
 - Sidekiq and Cron-Sidekiq jobs to retrieve and calculate forecasts information
 - Hosting on Digital Ocean
 - Native Mobile Iphone and Android application

-The OpenSource project is a mirror of the backend and includes 95% of the functionalities.
+The OpenSource project is a mirror of the backend and includes 99% of the functionalities.
 Some features are kept private and they are not disclosed to the public.